July 3, 2021

 The little army marched around for a while before finally making it to Fort Bridger (which the Mormons had burnt down) to hunker down for the winter.
 In the meantime, Buchanan sent a peace envoy to try to find a simpler way to end the debacle.

 The second result was a fatal blow to Russell, Majors & Waddell, the eventual owners of the Pony Express.
 At the time of the start of the Mormon Conflict, RM&W had a monopoly on supplying the US Army west of the Missouri.
-When Buchanan decided to sent troops to Utah in June, it was really too late in the season to send supplies: all of RM&W’s wagons and animals were already on the road.
+When Buchanan decided to sent troops to Utah in June, 1857, it was really too late in the season to send supplies: all of RM&W’s wagons and animals were already on the road.
 On the strength of a handshake, Russell agreed to undertake the cost and effort of freighting the Army’s materials for the occupation of Utah.
-So the provisions the Mormon’s burned were really Russell, Majors & Waddell’s, provisions and equipment the firm was never fully reimbursed for.
+So the provisions the Mormon’s burned were really Russell, Majors & Waddell’s, provisions and equipment.
+Because of the nature of the deal—a handshake— and the public perception of the Mormon Conflict as being no benefit to anyone but firms like RM&W that profited financially, Congress never fully compensated RM&W for its losses.
 This was financially crippling, and led Russell to embark an ever more risky strategies for obtaining credit.
-In that sense, the Pony Express was just another in a long line of bad business decision entered into by Russell to which his hapless partners ultimately became embroiled, and which bankrupt the firm, once the largest freighting operation in the west.
+In that sense, the Pony Express was just another in a long line of financially poor business endeavors entered into by Russell to which his hapless partners ultimately became embroiled, and which bankrupt the firm, once the largest freighting operation in the west.

 All due to a conflict that should never have taken place at all: